openwashdata/fecalcanuga/README.md

 ### phys_chem_parameter

-The dataset `phys_chem_parameter` contains data about … It has 119 observations and 29 variables
+The dataset `phys_chem_parameter` contains data about the measured in situ and analyzed in laboratory physical, chemical and biological parameters pertaining to each containment sampled as well as at different veritcal locations in each containment (i.e., Top of containment, middle and bottom).
+It has 119 observations and 29 variables

 ``` r
 phys_chem_parameter |>